jfcorugedo/model-quotes/README.md

 $ docker run --rm  -p 8080:8080 -e MONGO_HOST='host.docker.internal' -e CONSUL_HOST='host.docker.internal'  --name quotes model-quotes

+You will see somethig like that:

+    INFO  io.micronaut.runtime.Micronaut - Startup completed in 31ms.
+Server Running: http://07575142c3de:8080
+    INFO  i.m.d.registration.AutoRegistration - Registered service [model-quotes] with Consul

+As you can see, the container starts in around 30ms.

 Then you can test the app:

     time curl localhost:8080/quotes/1